Site Index • Wiki • Blog

 division of military retirement because of co-mingling of duty dates.
-There is no co-mingling of duty dates for a promotion enhancement.
+There is no co-mingling for a promotion enhancement.
 The marital asset is numerically and quantifiably separable with simple math, yielding the single number percentage required by DFAS.
 Blurring and confusing dates is done only by someone trying to take more than is equitable.

 Q2: Isn't the promotion enhancement based on prior rank and duty, which A: No. I think you mean "calculated from" instead of "based on."
-Just like some DFAS divisions are calculated from Federal COLA numbers, the promotion enhancement is calculated from solo duty points and dual duty and division of value calculated from points is based on *earning* points not *calculating* with them.
+Just like some DFAS divisions are calculated from Federal COLA numbers, the promotion enhancement is calculated from solo duty credit and dual duty and division of value calculated from points is based on *earning* service credit not *calculating* with it.
 To believe otherwise is analogous